wso2/docs-is/en/docs/learn/multi-attribute-login.md

 3. Expand the **Multi Attribute Login** tab and select the **Enable Multi Attribute Login** checkbox.

-4. Then add clam URIs which allow for multi attribute login in the given text box.
+4. Then add claim URIs which allow for multi-attribute login in the given text box.

    ![adding-claims-for-multi-attribute-login](../assets/img/learn/multi-attribute-login/adding-claims-for-multi-attribute-login.png)